top of page

 How Couples Lose Presence in Conflict

-In the previous posts, we explored something that surprises many couples.
+How Couples Lose Presence in Conflict In the previous posts, we explored something that surprises many couples.
 Arguments often repeat even when both partners have some understanding of each other.
 As emotions rise, presence can begin to slip.
 When couples return to contact, something different becomes possible.
-But that raises an important question: If contact changes conflict so dramatically, why is it so easy to lose?
-The answer has less to do with communication skills and more to do with what happens inside u
+But that raises an important question: If contact or presence changes conflict so dramatically, why is it so easy to lose?
+The answer has less to do with communicatio

 Tom Kirkham